Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Conclusion and Future Work

 In this paper, we propose a novel HIN-based recommendation model HicRec.
 With the application of the GCN and interest composition, our model significantly improves the recommendation accuracy in three public datasets.
-On one hand, the utilization of the GCN makes the model more powerful on the information extraction from various meta-paths by taking into account not only user/item features but also the structure information.
-On the other hand, the process of interest composition urges the HicRec to capture the high-order composited interests of users which provide abundant useful features for recommendation.
-Extensive experiments are conducted to validate the effect of our model, and the results demonstrate that the HicRec outperforms baseline RSs based on both CF and HIN.
-Moreover, the results of experiments for cold-start users indicate that our model is effective to alleviate the cold-start problem.
+In the information extraction stage, the utilization of the GCN allows the model to learn user/item embeddings by considering not only user/item features but also the graph structure information.
+Compared with conventional methods that only consider either of them, the embeddings learned by our model have a more powerful representation ability.
+In the information fusion stage, the interest composition proposed in our model can capture users’ high-order interests intra- and inter-meta-paths.
+High-order interests combine users’ single interests and generate abundant derived interests.
+The derived interests can be used for the model to mine deeper relations among user-item interactions and improve the recommendation performance.
+Extensive experiments are conducted to validate the effect of our model, and the results demonstrate that HicRec outperforms baseline {RS} based on both CF and HIN.
+Moreover, the results of experiments for cold-start users indicate that our model is effective in alleviating the cold-start problem.

-As shown in the experiments, the selection of meta-paths will significantly influence the accuracy of recommendation.
+As shown in the experiments, the selection of meta-paths will significantly influence the recommendation accuracy.
 Indeed, the selection of meta-paths determines how much auxiliary information can be used for recommendation.
-So, how should we seek the useful meta-paths in a new dataset or scene?
-In future work, we'll consider how to determine the meta-paths adaptively.
+Therefore, how should we seek useful meta-paths in a new dataset or scene?
+In future work, we will consider how to adaptively determine the meta-paths.